 total sale, amount sold, and time and place of purchase.
 A simple brake job and preventive maintenance

-on a vehicle is tracked using American Trucking Association codes.
-ARI collects and analyzes over 14,000
+performed on a vehicle is tracked using American Trucking Association codes.
+ARI collects and

 ARI provided its customers with detailed information about their fleet operations, but the type of

-simple spreadsheets, charts, or graphs, but it was not possible to analyze all the data to spot trends and make
+as simple spreadsheets, charts, or graphs, but it was not possible to analyze all the data to spot trends

-recommendations.
-ARI was able to analyze data customer by customer, but it was not able to aggregate
+and make recommendations.
+ARI was able to analyze data customer by customer, but it was not able to

-not benchmark that fleet's performance against others in the industry.
-That type of problem required too
+could not benchmark that fleet's performance against others in the industry.
+That type of problem

-much manual work and time, and still didn't deliver the level of insight management thought was possible.
+required too much manual work and time, and still didn't deliver the level of insight management

 What's more, in order to create reports, ARI had to go through internal subject matter experts in various